- Published on

 It's important to note that yellow stool can also be caused by factors unrelated to weight loss, including:

-- Gallbladder Issues: Problems with the gallbladder, such as gallstones or inflammation, can interfere with bile flow and cause yellow stool.
+- Gallbladder Issues: Problems with the gallbladder, such as gallstones or inflammation (cholecystitis), can interfere with bile flow and cause yellow stool.
+Gallstones are actually more common in people who lose weight rapidly, which is why the connection between weight loss and yellow stool sometimes has a gallbladder basis.

-- Liver Problems: Liver diseases can also affect bile production and lead to changes in stool color.
+- Liver Problems: Liver diseases including hepatitis and fatty liver disease can affect bile production and lead to changes in stool colour.

-- Food Sensitivities: Some food sensitivities or intolerances can also cause digestive issues, including changes in stool color.
+- Food Sensitivities: Some food sensitivities or intolerances can cause digestive issues, including changes in stool colour.

 When to Be Concerned